topthreat/PS_Audition_ReversePShellLab/readme.md

 Two Windows 11 systems that share the same subnet (Target 🎯 & Host 🏠)

  - **Target**
+	 - Copy the setupTarget.ps1 file to your desktop
 	 - Open Powershell
 		 - <kbd>Win-R</kbd> - Type 'powershell' - <kbd>Control</kbd>-<kbd>Shift</kbd>-<kbd>Enter</kbd> then click the *Yes* button.
 		 - Enter the following at the Powershell command prompt:
 			 - `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser`
 			 - Type 'Y' and press <kbd>Enter</kbd> to acknowledge the security concerns
 			 - Execute the `setupTarget.ps1` script (Example: `c:\Users\Username\Desktop\setupTarget.ps1`)
-			 - The system will reboot once the script has completed
+			 - The system may reboot once the script has completed
  - **Host**
+	 - Copy the setupHost.ps1 file to your desktop
 	 - Open Powershell
 		 - Win-R - Type 'powershell' - <kbd>Control</kbd>-<kbd>Shift</kbd>-<kbd>Enter</kbd> then click the *Yes* button.
 		 - Enter the following at the Powershell command prompt:
 			 - `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser`
 			 - Type 'Y' and press <kbd>Enter</kbd> to acknowledge the security concerns
 			 - Execute the `setupHost.ps1` script (Example: `c:\Users\Username\Desktop\setupHost.ps1`)
-			 - The system will reboot once the script has completed	cl
+			 - The system may reboot once the script has completed

 ![image](https://user-images.githubusercontent.com/20422508/228333736-cb73b5c2-cfb4-4c58-9276-912f308bb58a.png)